Gordian Knot

 Welcome to my blog!

-I became interested in this area in 2016, long before our world was turned upside down by Covid-19.
+I became interested in this area in 2016, long before our world was turned upside down by COVID-19.
 I started by reading books on the topic, including Jeffrey R. Ryan’s “Biosecurity and Bioterrorism: Containing and Preventing Biological Threats”, and completed undergraduate level online courses in global health from Harvard and the Karolinska Institute.

 I keep myself updated by subscribing to weekly newsletters from the CDC and the George Mason University Schar School of Policy and Government Biodefense Program.